arbor-sim/arbor/doc/morphology.rst

   **Left**: The morphology is a tapered cable with one cable segment. **Right**: The morphology has one branch, numbered 0.

-The radius and centre of a cable segment vary lineary between its end points.
-To define an unbranched cable with non uniform center and/or radius, use multiple samples to build a piecewise linear reconstruction of the cable geometry.
+The radius of a cable segment varies lineary between its end points.
+To define an unbranched cable with irregular radius and "squiggly" shape, use multiple samples to build a piecewise linear reconstruction of the cable geometry.
 This example starts and ends at the same locations as the previous, however it is constructed from 4 distinct cable segments: